Looking for the best things to do in Kandy, Sri Lanka?

 #7 Kandy to Ella Scenic Train Ride

-One of the highlights of my 3-week itinerary in Sri Lanka, this train ride is not to be missed.
+One of the highlights of my 3 weeks Sri Lanka itinerary, this train ride is not to be missed.
 I’d suggest breaking it up into two parts, taking the first leg from Kandy to Nuwara Eliya, and then continuing on to Ella.

 COST | The second class compartment will only cost you 270 LKR ($1.50 USD), and the third class compartment will run you 150 LKR (less than $1USD).
 Both can be purchased at the Kandy train station the day of your journey